lee-borlace/tech2021/readme.md

 - The Azure Resource Manager Contributor role
 - The Azure Resource Manager Owner role

 Add the service principal to storage container.
-We'll use the 1st role above for minimum permissions :
+We'll use the 1st role above for minimum permissions, and we'll add it at the storage account level :

-`az role assignment create --assignee-principal-type ServicePrincipal --role "Reader and Data Access" --assignee-object-id aae1e7e4-68f8-4c7a-91d9-4eb4143a1095 --scope "/subscriptions/0a9a85bf-2d3c-47c6-bd3f-278487a44732/resourceGroups/lee-syd-all-arg-rwaterra/providers/Microsoft.Storage/storageAccounts/leesydallstarwaterra/blobServices/default/containers/terrastate"`
+`az role assignment create --assignee-principal-type ServicePrincipal --role "Reader and Data Access" --assignee-object-id aae1e7e4-68f8-4c7a-91d9-4eb4143a1095 --scope "/subscriptions/0a9a85bf-2d3c-47c6-bd3f-278487a44732/resourceGroups/lee-syd-all-arg-rwaterra/providers/Microsoft.Storage/storageAccounts/leesydallstarwaterra"`

 ### Resource Group